weaveworks-experiments/flux-classic/README.md

 docker run -d -p 7070:7070 \
        -e ETCD_ADDRESS \
        -e PROM_ADDRESS \
-       squaremo/ambergreen-web
+       squaremo/flux-web
 ```

 You should now see the web interface on `http://192.168.99.100:7070/`.

 ### Prerequisites

-Ambergreen assumes you have an etcd installation handy.
+Weave Flux assumes you have an etcd installation handy.
 If you don't,
 it's easy to run one under Docker for the purpose of kicking the
 tires.
 Assuming you have a host with Docker running and accessible on
 `HOST_IP`, do